 Oh, Shenandoah.
 Who can forget this majestic park?
 A hiker’s mecca, there are over 500 miles of trails, with excellent locations for backcountry camping and fishing.
 Plus, just 75 miles from Washington, DC, it would be a shame if you passed this place up.
 Note that it can be busy during the fall, so plan ahead if reserving space at a campground, or perhaps choose less popular trails to hike.

 7. The Adirondacks

 The great thing about the Adirondacks is that they offer all sorts of outdoor activities, all year round, from boating and swimming in the summer to snowshoeing, dogsledding, and skiing in the winter.
 After all, this is where Lake Placid is located, site of the 1980 Winter Olympics.
 Covering over 6 million acres, the Adirondack Mountains are the largest natural protected area in the lower 48.
 While there, visit Fort Ticonderoga (before it closes for the season on October 31) or visit the Wild Center at Tupper Lake.

 As with any travel planning, particularly since several of these locations are national parks, make sure you check ahead for hours and conditions.
-Have fun!
+Have fun and unplug this Fall!

 Where else do you recommend?
 Comment below or email us at email@example.com.